How to Make Perfect Hard Boiled Eggs!

 This post may contain affiliate links.
 Please read our disclosure policy.

-Learn how to make the perfect hard boiled eggs on the stove top every single time.
-Perfect vibrant yellow yolks that are so easy to peel!
-These come out perfect every single time.
+Learn how to make perfect hard boiled eggs on the stove top every single time.
+These will have beautifully vibrant yellow yolks and shells that are so easy to peel!

-It might seem like a simple thing, but there are definitely a few tricks for making the best hard-boiled eggs!
-They should have perfectly cook whites and beautifully creamy yolks and I’m showing you exactly how to do it.
+It might seem like a simple thing, but there are definitely a few tricks to making the best hard-boiled eggs!
+They should have perfectly cooked egg whites and beautifully creamy yolks and I’m showing you exactly how to do it.
+You will be eating your Deviled Egg Salad Sandwich in no time!

 When you cook them on the stove top, you can boil as many as want as long as you can fit them all in the pot and cover them with water.
 So, cook a few or a dozen – it’s up to you!

 Turn on the heat and bring the water to a boil.
 Once the water is boiling, remove the pot from the heat and cover it with a lid.
-Leave them to cook for 4 to 10 minutes, depending on how you like your yolk (more about that in the pro tips section!).
+Leave eggs to cook for 4 to 10 minutes, depending on how you like your yolk.

-While they cook, prepare an ice batch.
+While they cook, prepare an ice bath.
 Place ice cubes and water in a large bowl.
-Submerging the hot eggs will slow the cooking process, so they don’t overcook.
+Submerging the hot eggs will slow the cooking process, so that they don’t overcook.

-Remove the eggs from the water using tongs.
+Remove the eggs from the water using tongs or a slotted spoon.
 Carefully place them in the ice bath to cool.
 Leave them for at least 10 minutes.

 Once they are cooled, peel them and run them under cold water to remove all of the shells.
 Pat dry and enjoy!